pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 ### 3-ary Function

 A ternary function takes three parameter.
+For example:
-For example – `avgOfThree(x, y, z) = (x + y + z) / 3`
+`avgOfThree(x, y, z) = (x + y + z) / 3`

-It can be converted into a programming function as -
+It can be converted into a programming function as:
 ```c
     int avgOfThree(int x, int y, int z){
      return (x + y + z) / 3;